kliewkliew/sparkfundamentalsi/README.md

 docker run -d --name sparkfun kliew/sparkfundamentalsi -d docker exec -it sparkfun bash
 ```
+You now have a terminal into the guest container.

 #### Exercise 3: Scala program to estimate the value of Pi ####
 *A basic Spark application that parallelizes the computation of Pi*

+In the guest terminal, run:

 ```
 $SPARK_HOME/bin/spark-submit \
     --class "SparkPi" \